 Best Under $100: Aberlour 16 Year Old Scotch Whisky

 One of the storied Speyside producers, Aberlour makes a number of delicious expressions mostly using two types of casks to season the spirit.
 The brand's 16-Year-Old is no exception; it does its aging in both Spanish sherry butts and American oak.
 The result is money.
 Creamy and floral, this whisky boasts excellently balanced notes of plum and oak that play against honey and spice.
 This finish is one to ponder as the spice and fruit rally for an encore long enough to pour another glass.

 Best Under $50: Glenmorangie The Original

-Distilled in the tallest stills in Scotland by the men and women of Tain, Glenmorangie Original is a great go-to single malt.
-The Highland maker’s spirit is aged 10 years in ex-bourbon barrels, as well as a few custom Missouri-made, air-dried casks.
+Distilled in the tallest stills in Scotland by the men and women of Tain, Glenmorangie's The Original is a great go-to single malt.
+The Highland maker’s spirit is aged ten years in ex-bourbon barrels, as well as a few custom Missouri-made, air-dried casks.
 Crisp and fruity, this whisky both starts and finishes strong.
 An initial wave of vanilla reverberates into flowing fruity notes with a hint of spice.
-It’s a hard bottle to beat for well under $50.
+It’s a hard bottle to beat.

 Best Under $500: Ardbeg Traigh Bhan 19 Year Old Whisky